hogofogo/Whales/README.md

 Out of 7: 6 identified as negative, 1 misidentified as positive.

-Also tested on data the model has not seen; as expected the gaps are narrower, overlaps are larger; the model clearly needs more training on a larger set of data, but at this point it is simply too much asking from it that it effectively ports the embeddings learned from a very limited set to the population.

-Biggest challenge = computational budget.
+Also tested on data the model has not seen; as expected the gaps are narrower, overlaps are larger; the model clearly needs more training on a larger set of data, however!! at this point the separation of positive and negative distances is clear, and just tested a set never seen [feb23]: 3 out of 7 positives recognized correctly, 3 not recognized, 1 recognized incorrectly.
+2 out of 7 negatives misidentified as positive.
+CONCLUSION: EFFECTIVE EMBEDDINGS ARE BEING EFFECTIVELY BUILT.
+The only significant challenge I see is computational budget.
 Assuming it's solved, I expect manual pairing of similar whale images to be productive in training good embeddings.
 I checked some misclassified images and in many cases it is pretty clear whey the model made a mistake - it would be hard for me to tell the difference.